-We use ETRA’s PCS system for submission handling.
-To submit a paper, please visit: https://new.precisionconference.com/user/login?society=etra, select “Society: ETRA, Conference: ETRA2020, Track: ETRA 2020 Workshop – Eye Movements in Programming EMIP”.
-Your submissions should be prepared following the sigconf instructions.
-You can find detailed information for Word users on the ETRA’s submission process page.
+We will use ETRA’s PCS system for submission handling.
+To submit a paper, please visit: https://new.precisionconference.com/user/login?society=etra, select “Society: ETRA, Conference: ETRA2021, Track: ETRA 2021 Workshop – Eye Movements in Programming EMIP”.
+Your submission should be prepared following the ETRA template instructions.

 Each submission will be reviewed by at least two members of the program committee.
 All accepted papers will be published in ETRA’s short paper proceedings in the ACM Digital Library.
-If a submission is accepted, at least one author of the paper is required to attend the workshop and present the paper in person.
+If a submission is accepted, at least one author of the paper is required to attend the workshop and (virtually) present the paper.
+We likely will use recorded presentations.

 Deadline for papers:

 Notification to authors: March 15th, 2021

 March 29th, 2021